PsiACE/rediscover-flask/docs/index.md

 ## Acknowledgements

 -   Michael Herman - [@mjhea0](https://github.com/mjhea0) - An excellent developer and technical author.
 His creation of [DiscoverFlask](https://github.com/realpython/discover-flask) is the foundation of this book.
+-   Rediscover Flask Logo based on the [Hunting Horn Icon](https://game-icons.net/1x1/lorc/hunting-horn.html) made by [Lorc](http://lorcblog.blogspot.com).
+The original icon is available on [https://game-icons.net](https://game-icons.net).